The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: The effects of differential SNII enrichment

-The initial conditions used in this Section are generated by radially perturbing a spherical grid of superposed dark matter and gas particles to produce a cloud with density profile $\rho(r)\sim r^{-1}$, as in \cite{Navarro93}.
+The initial conditions are generated by radially perturbing a spherical grid of superposed dark matter and gas particles to produce a cloud with density profile $\rho(r)\sim r^{-1}$, as in \cite{Navarro93}.
 The sphere is initially in solid body rotation with an angular momentum characterized by spin parameter $\lambda \simeq 0.1$, and the gas is cold (i.e. the initial thermal energy is only $5$ per cent of its binding energy).
 The simulated system has a total mass of $10^{12}\,{\rm M}_\odot $, 10 per cent of which is in the form of baryons, and the initial radius is $100\,{\rm kpc}$.
 Our fiducidal tests used $N_{\rm tot} = 2 \times 64^3$ particles initially\footnote{Note that the total number of particles changes with time, as each gas particle can produce a maximum of two stars.}, yielding particle masses of $6.55\times 10^6$ M$_\odot$ and $7.28\times 10^5$ M$_\odot$ for dark matter and gas (Table~\ref{table:simulations}), respectively, and we adopted a gravitational softening length of $350$ pc for all particles.
 The simulations of this Section were run for 2 Gyr, although we focus our analysis on the early phases of the formation of the galaxies, before the first Gyr of evolution.

 We note that the idealized initial conditions of this Section yield a simple model for disc formation, which is an ideal test bench for the performance and validity of the code.
 However, these models are not meant to provide a realistic scenario for the whole galaxy formation process, in particular because there is no gas infall which, in a cosmological context, has important effects on the growth and evolution of a galaxy.
-In Section~\ref{sec:cosmo}, we run and anlyse simulations of the formation of a Milky-Way mass galaxy in full cosmological context.
+As explained above, we have also tested our model on cosmological simulations (see Appendix~\ref{app:cosmo}).